dehusch/dehusch/README.md

 Attempting to reach this levels:
 - C, ShellScript, JavaScript and Python Programmer.
-- A FreeBSD advanced user.
+- A FreeBSD and Debian advanced user.

 <div>
   <a href="https://github.com/dehusch">